EricMFink/Akademicky/_casebook/chap3.md

 #### Mallory v.
 Norfolk Southern Railway Co., No. 21-1168 (U.S. June 27, 2023)

-<p class="larger-bold">Justice Gorsuch announced the judgment of the Court and delivered the opinion of the Court with respect to Parts I and III–B, and an opinion with respect to Parts II, III–A, and IV, in which Justice Thomas, Justice Sotomayor, and Justice Jackson join.</p>
+<ul><li class="case-li-H1">Justice Gorsuch announced the judgment of the Court and delivered the opinion of the Court with respect to Parts I and III–B, and an opinion with respect to Parts II, III–A, and IV, in which Justice Thomas, Justice Sotomayor, and Justice Jackson join.</li></ul>

 Imagine a lawsuit based on recent events.
 A few months ago, a Norfolk Southern train derailed in Ohio near the Pennsylvania border.
 Its cargo?
 Hazardous chemicals.
 Some poured into a nearby creek; some burst into flames.
 In the aftermath, many residents reported unusual symptoms.
 Suppose an Ohio resident sued the train conductor seeking compensation for an illness attributed to the accident.
 Suppose, too, that the plaintiff served his complaint on the conductor across the border in Pennsylvania.
 Everyone before us agrees a Pennsylvania court could hear that lawsuit consistent with the Due Process Clause of the Fourteenth Amendment.
 The court could do so even if the conductor was a Virginia resident who just happened to be passing through Pennsylvania when the process server caught up with him.

 Now, change the hypothetical slightly.
 Imagine the same Ohio resident brought the same suit in the same Pennsylvania state court, but this time against Norfolk Southern.
 Assume, too, the company has filed paperwork consenting to appear in Pennsylvania courts as a condition of registering to do business in the Commonwealth.
 Could a Pennsylvania court hear that case too?
 You might think so.
 But today, Norfolk Southern argues that the Due Process Clause entitles it to a more favorable rule, one shielding it from suits even its employees must answer.
 We reject the company’s argument.
 Nothing in the Due Process Clause requires such an incongruous result.

-<p class="larger-bold">I</p>
+<ul><li class="case-li-H1">I</li></ul>

 Robert Mallory worked for Norfolk Southern as a freight-car mechanic for nearly 20 years, first in Ohio, then in Virginia.
 During his time with the company, Mr. Mallory contends, he was responsible for spraying boxcar pipes with asbestos and handling chemicals in the railroad’s paint shop.
 He also demolished car interiors that, he alleges, contained carcinogens.